exmoor/gcp-push/README.md

-# Github Action for Google Cloud Run
+# Github Action for GCP docker registry push

 A GitHub Action for building docker image and deploying revisions to Google Cloud Run.